snoe925/sparkbulb/README.md

 This was converted to Scala from mandelbulb.js http://royvanrijn.com/blog/2012/07/introducing-mandelbulb-js/.

-Run "mvn verify" to generate portable pixmaps.
+Run "mvn verify" to generate a webm movie.
+Open frames/t.webm after the run.